ThalesGroup/fido_uaf_certification_adapter/README.md

 ## License

-This project is licensed under the MIT License - see the [License.md](apache-license-2.0.md) file for details
+This project is licensed under the Apache 2 License - see the [License.md](apache-license-2.0.md) file for details